 4G means speed, performance, and reliability with excellent coverage.
 The availability of 4G is increasing day by day in Nepal.
 It is mainly focused on City areas for now, but after some time 4G will be widespread across the country.
 The telecommunication companies in our country are working hard to provide 4G services to all people.

 NTC now has 4G coverage in all the 77 districts in Nepal.
 Although it is available in all the 77 districts, there might be places where there’s no 4G coverage.
 Ncell is also going strong with the 4G expansion.
-As known, Ncell’s 4G coverage is available in over 40 districts.
-With the addition of more spectrum in the 1800MHz band, they will surely upgrade the speed.
+As known, Ncell’s 4G coverage is available in over 71 districts.

-Though 5G is engulfing the world right now, it is impossible to get 5G network services here in Nepal.
+Though 5G is engulfing the world right now, it is not possible to get 5G network services here in Nepal.
 Currently 5G network established in the country is of Nepal Telecom, which is testing the next generation network internally as a trial.
 So, we must first use the better 4G network & gradually proceed toward the next generation of wireless mobile technology which is 5G.
 Check out: 5G network in Nepal: Features, Trial, Spectrum

 But for some people, it can be expensive as well as many Nepali people don’t have proper 4G supported devices.
 For the older generation who use mobile phones only to accept calls and have nothing to do much with the web, it would mean nothing to switch over the network.
 If you don’t use data services then you should not bother upgrading.